JPMorgan's Bear wins end to billionaire Wang's lawsuit

-NEW YORK (Reuters) - A U.S. federal judge on Friday dismissed a lawsuit in which the wife of California billionaire Roger Wang accused Bear Stearns Cos of duping her and her husband into buying the investment bank’s stock just before it nearly collapsed in 2008.
+NEW YORK, June 5 (Reuters) - A U.S. federal judge on Friday dismissed a lawsuit in which the wife of California billionaire Roger Wang accused Bear Stearns Cos of duping her and her husband into buying the investment bank’s stock just before it nearly collapsed in 2008.

 U.S. District Judge Robert Sweet in Manhattan also sanctioned the couple’s longtime lawyer, Mohammed Ghods, for failing to make Roger Wang available for a January deposition, in what the judge called “a game of hide-the-plaintiff.”